Join our community to connect with fellow joy-choosers!

 We don’t want to exclude anyone from our space on a regular basis, but I definitely want each child to have a safe place to go when they need a minute to regroup.

 So that’s it.
 These principles for stopping sibling fighting are not a fool-proof miracle pill.
 But they will help your children decrease the number of sibling squabbles.
-Just remember to maintain a right perspective on the journey.
+Just remember to maintain the right perspective on the journey.
 God has a lot to say about fostering sibling love.

 Sibling fighting is an ongoing battle because our selfish desires will always be a struggle this side of Heaven.

-Yes, that means every other parent STILL sees sibling fighting in their home even when they teach their children diligently.
+Yes, that means every other parent STILL sees siblings fighting in their home even when they teach their children diligently.
 Remember to extend grace to your children and always be discipling them as they learn to love their siblings the way God intended.

 Consequences for Fighting Siblings